iotaledger/iota-wiki/internal/learn/the-community/how-to-support.md

 ### GitHub

 Starring a repository has some potentially beneficial effects for the repository.
-When a developer looks for a repository for certain functionalities, the number of stars gives a rough indication about the popularity and therefore the quality of the repository.
+When a developer looks for a repository for certain functionalities, the number of stars gives a rough indication of the popularity and, therefore, the quality of the repository.

 - Difficulty level: **medium**.
 - Time needed: **30 minutes the first time, 5 minutes for every new repository (when they are published)**.